About Amberly's Place

 and on-site medical professionals

 Amberly's Place offers immediate crisis intervention, on-site medical attention, and one-time video interviews to avoid re-traumatization of victims, while providing a safe and nurturing environment.
-By locating those involved in the investigation and treatment of child abuse, domestic violence, sexual assault and elder abuse under one roof, the team members will be able to accomplish in hours what ordinarily takes several weeks.
+By locating those involved in the investigation and treatment of child abuse, domestic violence, sexual assault, human trafficking and elder abuse under one roof, the team members will be able to accomplish in hours what ordinarily takes several weeks.

 At Amberly's Place, the victims tell what has happened to them only one time, to one person.